 Liquidation bankruptcy is the name, and it means that you will have to sell many of your assets in order to pay the debt.

 A trustee is chosen to manage this process, and only assets that are not exempt are put up for sale.
 Examples of exempt assets could include the equity in your home, a pension, or a vehicle up to a certain amount.

 Once the trustee has sold all the eligible assets and used the proceeds to pay off outstanding debt, the remaining debt is forgiven.

 Specific conditions for Chapter 7 bankruptcy

-Chapter 7 bankruptcy does contain some minimum conditions they include:
+Chapter 7 bankruptcy does contain some minimum conditions including:

-- You have not previously filed for Chapter 7 bankruptcy in the last 8 years and,
+- You have not previously filed for Chapter 7 bankruptcy in the last 8 years.

-Once these conditions have been met, a formal process of classifying the debt begins.
+Once you meet these conditions, a formal process of classifying the debt begins.
 In this process, debt is categorized as secured or unsecured.
-Within each category, outstanding obligations are then ranked based on priority for payment.
+Then your debt is prioritized for repayment.

 Chapter 13 bankruptcy

 Also called the wage earners bankruptcy, this type is less severe.